Arun2024-AI/javascript-coding-practice/README.md

 The variable `birthYear` has a reference to the value `"1997"`.
 The argument `year` also has a reference to the value `"1997"`, but it\'s not the same value as `birthYear` has a reference to.
 When we update the value of `year` by setting `year` equal to `"1998"`, we are only updating the value of `year`. `birthYear` is still equal to `"1997"`.

 The value of `person` is an object.
 The argument `member` has a (copied) reference to the _same_ object.
-When we modify a property of the object `member` has a reference to, the value of `person` will also be modified, since they both have a reference to the same object. `person`\'s `name` property is now equal to the value `"Lydia"`
+When we modify a property of the object `member` has a reference to, the value of `person` will also be modified, since they both have a reference to the same object. `person`\'s `name` property is now equal to the value `"Inika"`

 </details>